 Note: May – October, parking fee applies ($5 MA license plates, $10 non-MA license plate).
 Free parking with a DCR pass.

 - Location: Watatic Mountain State Wildlife Area

 For hiking near Boston, the Mount Watatic Trail has it all – amazing views, beautiful forests, wildlife, and rocky outcroppings.
 This short trail definitely poses a challenge, with a few steep ascents and a bit of scrambling necessary to get up to the final overlook point.
-Once you’re up there, though, you can see panoramic views of the countryside as well as the Boston skyline!
+Once you’re up there, you can see panoramic views of the countryside and the Boston skyline!
 Locals recommend going counter-clockwise on the trail if you’re a beginner, as it’s a bit easier to navigate that way.

 Ipswich River Wildlife Sanctuary Loop

 For birdwatching and wildlife spotting, there are few hikes near Boston that are better than the Ipswich River Wildlife Sanctuary.
 Bostonians love coming here for the abundant bird-watching opportunities and the sheer beauty of the trail.
 The trail boasts gravel pathways, marshy boardwalks, and forested areas for a nice, cool, shady hike.
 There are also no bikes or dogs allowed on the trail, making for a much more peaceful and serene hike than some of the others on our list.

 Note: $10 parking fee for non-Mass Audubon members

 - Location: Wompatuck State Park